-- d.
-The DSP has been reviewed for conformance with the applicable site design guidelines contained in Section 27-274 and as cross referenced in 27-283 and has been found to conform as set forth in this TSR, the applicable site plans and referrals incorporated herein by reference.
-For example, the subject development provides amenities that are functional and constructed of durable, low-maintenance materials; pedestrian access is provided to the site from the public right-of-way; and each model employs a variety of architectural features and designs, such as window and door treatments, projections, colors, and materials. - e.
-In accordance with Section 27-574, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
+- The DSP has been reviewed for conformance with the applicable site design guidelines contained in Section 27-274 and as cross referenced in 27-283 and has been found to conform.
+The applicable site plans and referrals are incorporated herein by reference.
+The subject development provides amenities that are functional and constructed of durable, low-maintenance materials; pedestrian access is provided to the site from the public right-of-way; and each model employs a variety of architectural features and designs, such as window and door treatments, projections, colors, and materials. - In accordance with Section 27-574, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
 Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b).
 The detailed parking analysis methodology is as follows: